georgetown-cs-edu/chirpy/README.md

 This means that you'll need some mapping between session cookies and users.
 A session cookie could contain a user's username, for example.  **An aside:* Such a design would be HORRIBLY insecure, as any knowledgeable user could change their session cookie to contain another user's username, and thus "become" them without knowing their username and password.
 As your "extra" feature, you can look into implementing a more secure cookie design.

-TODO: point to URL for latest version of this document.

 TODO: revisit deadlines